DCC-EX/website/docs/index.md

 * New Communication Manager to handle input and output to multiple sources simultaneously (JMRI, Cab controllers, etc.)
 * Arduino Network Shield and ESP8266 WiFi support
 * Railcom Cutout (Beta)
-* The code is now simpler, modular, faster and provides an API Library for developers and easy expansion
+* Simpler, modular, faster code with an API Library for developers for easy expansion
 * No more jumpers or soldering!
 (Beta)
+* New features and functionsn in JMRI (coming)
+* Automation (Alpha)

+NOTE: The Next release will be a major rewrite to the code.
+We started from scratch and are rebuilding from the ground up!
+For what that means to you, click [HERE](../notes/rewrite.md).

 ## The system consists of multiple parts: